DartCaller/api/README.md

 :warning: Currently, the frontend does not send the `boardID`, but for the moment, I have hardcoded the same `boardID=proto` (short for prototype) for every game.
 This is why this backend currently doesn't support multiple parallel running games since one submitted dart score using the `boardID=proto` would be published to all active Dart Games.

-All that is needed to call this route is the `boardID` as a query parameter and in the request body as plain text the dart score in the below specified format.
+All that is needed to call this route is the `boardID` as a query parameter, and in the request body as plain text, the dart score in the below-specified format.

 Method|Query Param|Example Request Body|Body Type|
 ------|-----------|--------------------|---------|